 2. Consistency is more important than hard work.

 How much a person can eat and still stay lean varies.
 But ultimately—barring some kind of extreme medical issue—fat loss comes down to burning off more calories than you’re taking in.
 That’s it.
-As a whole, we tend to overestimate just how many calories we lose during a workout.
+On a whole we tend to overestimate just how many calories we lose during a workout.
 It can lead to stunting things, even when people are working hard.

 “I learned pretty quickly that not only were you not adhering to the nutrition regime, but you weren’t really in a place to start making changes—or even listen.
 You were too stressed,” said Girvitz.
 “It wasn’t until about midway through that you really started to get it.”